 Besides the common types of testing, following peculiarities are taken into account in addition to mobile platforms:

-- A stable work in stressful conditions, crash recovery
+- Stable work in stressful conditions, crash recovery.

 For more effective implementation of testing tasks it is advisable to use a test automation in some types of testing, it significantly reduces the time for bugs` identification and manual labor.
 With the help of tools like Selenium WebDriver, Selenide and TestNG we can automate a work of different browsers (Chrome, Safari, Firefox, Opera, Edge) on various platforms (Windows, Linux, Mac OS, Android, iOS) and devices (desktop, mobile devices and tablets) which gives us the opportunity to conduct such kinds of testing in automatic mode:

 - UI testing